"There was a crooked man

 John Ruskin--friend to Lewis Carroll, art critic, social critic and influencer of the pre-Raphaelites, wrote the early fantasy,

-, a literary folk/fairytale, and one of the earliest that was written specifically for a child (
+The King of the Golden River, a literary folk/fairytale, and one of the earliest that was written specifically for a child (

 Effie Gray, age 12, whom Ruskin later married and then . . . well, that's another story entirely).
 With illustrations by Richard Doyle (Doyle's first free-lance contract) that were hand-colored by Edmund Evans, this book proved to be immediately popular and went through three editions within its first year of publication in 1851.
 Doyle's interpretation of the Southwest Wind's extremely protuding nose apparently drew some objections and Ruskin insisted that Doyle tone the noses in three of his illustrations down for the third edition--although several other phallic-like pointed objects within these illustrations are still evident in